 Anyone caught breaking the law risks facing a £400 fine and potentially up to two years imprisonment.

-This law is only enforced with the UK meaning if you were to take British coins to a country outside of the UK, it would be legal to melt them assuming it complied with the laws of said country.
+This law is only enforced in the UK meaning if you were to take British coins to a country outside of the UK, it would be legal to melt them assuming they complied with the laws of said country.